This information applies to legacy alerting. Learn more about converting to New Relic Alerts.

 |Downtime||The server is not reporting to New Relic, or the application could not be pinged successfully by New Relic for more than the period of time specified in the alert policy.|

 Problems and other events (such as deployments) appear in the app's or server's Recent Events list.
-The associated application or server status indicator also changes color in their respective dashboards.
+The associated application or server health status indicator also changes color in their respective dashboards.

 |Green||The server or application is fine.|